hellohelloworldhello/LightWallet/README.md

     Wallet Management: View all saved addresses or delete specific entries directly through the CLI menu.

-Installation
+#Installation

 The tool requires Python 3.x and the following libraries for cryptographic derivation and blockchain interaction:
-Bash

-# pip install bip_utils requests web3
+pip install bip_utils requests web3

-Usage
+# Usage

 Run the main script to enter the command interface:

-# python LightWallet.py
+python LightWallet.py

-Commands
+# Commands

 Once the tool is running, use the following flags to navigate the features:
 Command	Action